 - Genetics and former experiences.
 Genetic differences in temperament will affect how stressed a cat becomes in certain situations, how it reacts to a stressor, and the length of time a negative emotion lasts after the trigger has vanished.
 In addition to genetics, previous experiences play a role in individual’s flexibility to adopt to change.

-- Lack of socialisation.
-Hand-raised kittens and adult cats that haven’t been socialised with previous cats or handled by humans between 2 -14 weeks old tend to be more nervous, fearful, aggressive with a reduced ability to handle environmental alterations.
+- Lack of socialization.
+Hand-raised kittens and adult cats that haven’t been socialized with previous cats or handled by humans between 2 -14 weeks old tend to be more nervous, fearful, aggressive with a reduced ability to handle environmental alterations.

 - Fear.
 Cats may react both offensively and defensively out of fear when they feel vulnerable, perceive a threat and imminent danger.
 The cat may respond in an aggressive manner by piercing if escape is unavoidable.